PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What's the best wire for saltwater use?

-Marine-grade tinned copper, period.
-Get wire with 105°C rated insulation.
-In harsh saltwater environments, I also coat connections with dielectric grease before heat shrinking.
+Marine-grade tinned copper wire with 105°C insulation is essential for saltwater.
+The tin coating prevents corrosion that rapidly destroys bare copper.
+In harsh saltwater environments, coat connections with dielectric grease before heat shrinking for additional protection against salt spray.

 Should I use a battery disconnect switch?